yhagio/tutorialedge.net/content/python/creating-twitter-bot-python.md

 date = "2017-04-15T09:45:44+01:00"
-title = "Creating a Twitter Bot Using Python and the Twitter API" draft = true desc = "This tutorial teaches the user how they can build a twitter bot using both the Python progrmaming language and the RESTful Twitter Library. " tags = ["python"] series = ["python"] author = "Elliot Forbes"
+title = "Creating a Twitter Bot Using Python and the Twitter API" draft = true desc = "This tutorial teaches the user how they can build a twitter bot using both the Python programming language and the RESTful Twitter Library. " tags = ["python"] series = ["python"] author = "Elliot Forbes"